 Some of the links in this post are affiliate links.
 This means that if you click on them and make a purchase I may receive a small amount of money at no additional cost to you.

 I’m a little bit in love with Monzo!
-I signed up to this bank to claim a free £5 for doing so.
+I signed up to this bank to claim a free £5 for doing so (unfortuntely this offer is no longer available).
 I figured I’d get my free money then move on.
 However, their amazing app had me sold instantly.

 When I started to read more about them, I found out that they do a lot of good too.
 I genuinely think that they could be a strong contender for the future of banking.

 Monzo are an app-based bank that started in 2015.
 You can manage all of your money through the app on your phone and you’ll be joining 35,000 other people that open an account with them EVERY WEEK.